 Our contracts and spending

-Find out how to see a list of our procurement contracts of $100,000 or more and also our non-procurement contracts.
+Find out about procurement at the DTA and how to see a list of our procurement contracts of $100,000 or more, including our non-procurement contracts.

 Requests for Tender (over $80,000)